-Adam Levin Portland Concert – Sunday, June 5, 2022 at 4:00 PM at The Cliffs of BellaVista Hawaii (this is a private venue the address will be given after purchase)
+Adam Levin Hawaii Concert – Sunday, June 5, 2022 at 4:00 PM at The Cliffs of BellaVista Hawaii (this is a fundraiser for U.S. Classic Guitar at a private venue and the address will be given after donation is made).

 Praised for his “visceral and imaginative performances” by the Washington Post, top prize winning classical guitarist and recording artist Adam Levin has performed on four continents across the globe.
 Levin has performed extensively across the United States at renowned venues such as Chicago’s Pick Staiger, Nichols, and Mayne Stage concert halls as well as at the prestigious Art Institute of Chicago; Boston’s Isabella Stewart Gardner Museum, the Museum of Fine Arts, and Jordan Hall; Spivey Hall in Atlanta; repeat appearances at Le Poisson Rouge in New York City; and the Kennedy Center in Washington, DC.
 In Europe, Levin has performed in some of the finest venues across Spain, and in Italy, Germany, and Switzerland.
 In the 2017-2018 season, Levin makes several debut solo, chamber, and orchestral appearances in China, Finland, and Ireland as well as return appearances in Brazil and Spain.
 Adam Levin’s live performances have been featured nationally numerous times on NPR’s Performance Today, the nationally syndicated Classical Guitar Alive, and studio performances on top radio stations including WFMT Chicago and WCRB Boston.